Your guide to doing business in Ireland

 The Irish government welcomes inward investment with a variety of investment incentives to attract foreign multinational corporations to Ireland.
 Foreign and local investors are treated equally and are both eligible for investment incentives.

 A company is required to have a legal entity established to process a payroll.
 Employers must complete a TR2 form to register a company for all taxes in Ireland.
 The same reference number is used for PAYE, VAT, etc.

 Penalties for late submission and payment of tax and social security depend on the amount outstanding and how overdue the payments are.

 It is not mandatory to make payments to employees from an in-country bank account.

-The working days and hours in Ireland is typically Monday to Friday.
+The working week in Ireland is typically Monday to Friday.
 The working day for commercial offices is usually 8 hours, typically from 8:30am to 5pm.

 Main language: English

 Main exports: Machinery and equipment, chemicals, foodstuffs

 GNI per capita: US $76,110 (World Bank, 2021)

 Dates are usually written in the day, month and year sequence, for example, 1 July 2012 or 01/07/12.